akariumfish/grows/README.md

 last relatively stable : grows2.9.5.exe in bin/grows2.9.5		( full screen )
 in image/ there is screenshots of the developement of this phase

-IF YOU JUST WANT TO TRY AND KNOW NOTHING ABOUT COMPUTERS (or your lazy) just send a mail to growsDev@gmail.com with subject "exe please" and i will mail the last stable executable to you.
+IF YOU JUST WANT TO TRY AND KNOW NOTHING ABOUT COMPUTERS (or you'r lazy) just send a mail to growsDev@gmail.com with subject "exe please" and i will mail the last stable executable to you.

 If someone can help me setup a better solution for standard user download, it would be very appreciated.